Inside the BLM Controversy That Could Bring Down Mota, One of Roller Skating’s Biggest Brands

 “The skates do have a good fit for certain people’s feet,” Williams said.
 “When it comes to competitive derby, you want to make sure your foot stays put, so that’s really important.
 So it is a little disappointing because for the people who buy Mota, it fits them so well.
 We have to figure out what fits those skates in the future.”

 The Mota controversy comes at a time when morale in the roller derby community is already low.
-The coronavirus pandemic cancelled the competitive season.
-With an abrupt halt of income, leagues are struggling financially.
+The coronavirus pandemic caused the competitive season to be cancelled.
+With their income so abruptly cut, leagues are struggling financially.

 “We’re feeling really bad about that,” Williams said.
 “So I think there is a sense of skaters who don’t really understand why this Mota ban is so critical.
 They’re not really in an anti-racist headspace, or they’re afraid to talk about it.
 And that’s how a lot of white people feel right now.”